plamish/xcomfort/README.md

 To find zone number log into SHC via web console using this address http://ip_address_of_your_integration/system/console/config, go to Configuration Status -> Home Devices and use search function to search for 'hz_'.
 Number following hz_ is the zone number.

 The integration supports some of xComfort thermostats.
-Configuration is not straight forward and if you want to give try configure open an issue and I'll provide more guidline.
+Configuration is not straight forward and if you want to give a try configuring open an issue and I'll provide you instructions.

 <b>Warning</b>: This integration is not finshed and work is still in progress.
 All comments and feedback is welcomed